dominikstas/noteX/readme.md

 ## Tech

-NoteX is written in Python, utilizing PyQt5 for the user interface.
+NoteX is written in Python, utilizing PyQt5 for the user interface and SQLite for the auto dark mode function.